LINEAR AMPLIFIER RELAYS

 Although nearly all modern linear amplifiers will interface seamlessly with any transceiver for running Semi-Break-In CW, very few are suitable for fast QSK CW.

-If you attempt to run QSK with a non-QSK transceiver and you operate a lot of CW, you will burn its T/R relay contacts, unless you address the issue.
+If you attempt to run QSK with a non-QSK amplifier and you operate a lot of CW, you will burn its T/R relay contacts, unless you address the issue by adjusting the timing.

 Many transceivers have adjustable parameters for delaying the initial "first dit", giving the amp's slower T/R relay time to switch before applying RF power.
 Some also have adjustable post-dit delay ("hang time"), which keeps the amp's TR relay in TX mode a little longer, thus prehibiting it from trying to follow the CW keying.
 READ YOUR TRANSCEIVER'S MANUAL.

-The Ten-Tec ORIONs, OMNI VII, and Eagle all have the pre-dit delay, but they are fixed values:
+The Ten-Tec ORIONs, OMNI VII, and Eagle all have the pre-dit delay (TXD), but they are fixed values:

 - 15mS for the ORION & OMNI VII

 In addition, the ORION and OMNI VII also have post-dit delay (hang) adjustable in a software menu.

 The Elecraft K3/K3S also have fixed pre-dit delay (TXD); 5mS.
 This is marginal and should be increased to 6mS.